ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 ---

 The final goal of the project is to perform calligraphy.
 What have been built above are used for this purpose.
 Trajectory for drawing 26 alphabets are written in `alphabet_trajectory.py`.
 Specific offset, orientation and scale can be set to change the position and size of the alphabets.
-To draw an alphabet
+To draw a simple sentence.

-`rosservice call adeept/draw_alphabet 'A'`
+`rosservice call adeept/draw_sentence 'ABC'`

 #### Node graph: